Why did the story of artificial silk need to be told?

 He advised not to spread viscose on hot buttered toast, or in fact anything you plan to eat.

 Preston Guild 1972 is the main setting for the book.
 Tommy O’Reilly from Preston and Sunehri Saleem from Pakistan are working at an artificial silk factory.
 As Tommy creates a vibrant new shade that will be made into flags to celebrate the Guild, the bright skein of modern Britain’s origins is gradually untangled.

-Many people remarked during our community projects that, because the celebration is such a highlight locally, they measure their lives in Guilds.
+Many people remarked that, because Preston Guild is such an important local event, they measure their lives in Guilds.
 Usually occurring every twenty years, there was a blip in 1942 when the Second World War caused a 10-year delay.
-This Guild was eventually staged in 1952.
+That Guild was eventually staged in 1952.

 In 1179, King Henry II granted Preston the right to have a Guild Merchant.
 The Guild was an organisation of traders, craftsmen and merchants that controlled trade in the Lancashire town.
 Every twenty years the Guild met to update its records, admit new members, and deal with people falsely claiming the right to trade.
 Gatherings were a good excuse to hold processions.